lsst/dp0-2_lsst_io/tutorials-examples/cmndline-beginner.rst

 Image data retrieved with the butler can be displayed several different ways.

-For a demonstration of the Firefly interactive interface, work through tutorial notebook 3b.

 7.1.
-Display the image using afwDisplay
+Display the image using afwDisplay (`afwDisplay documentation <https://pipelines.lsst.io/modules/lsst.afw.display/index.html>`_).

-To do this with the afwDisplay.

 .. code-block::